JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/Doing_the_Fathers_Will.md

 Now because of the scope of the revelation, we also know that truth teaching and the encouragement of family-like fellowship among mortals began on our world (far prior to Michael's bestowal mission) some 500,000 years ago with the advent of our then loyal Planetary Prince, Caligastia, and his serviceful staff.
 And, even earlier, the promotion of positive and fair personality relationships — as the will of the god of the “Great Beyond” — was hinted at and partially established by Onagar, the first truth teacher, almost a million years ago.

 Concerning the proclamation of the gospel of sonshipor-daughterhood with God, Jesus trained his apostles _experientially_ in order to convince them directly that such tactics as emotional appeal, miracle performance, physical healing, or simply feeding people do not necessarily create spiritually devoted human disciples and believers.
 We are immeasurably blessed to have the written account of how Jesus did go about training leaders to perform effectively as kingdom builders, because we can now look and learn from their experiences before we leap into planetary gospel proclamation.
 We have much material from which to formulate wise ways of proclaiming the gospel in accordance with the Father's will, while it is necessary for us to adapt them to conditions in the twentieth and twenty-first centuries.
-Let us respond to Jesus' charge, “As the Father sent me into this world, even so now send I you.” ([UB 191:6.3](/en/The_Urantia_Book/191#p6_3))
+Let us respond to Jesus' charge, “As the Father sent me into this world, even so now send I you.” (<a id="a76_909"></a>[UB 191:6.3](/en/The_Urantia_Book/191#p6_3))

 > _Jesus taught that, by doing the Father's will, we will attract others' interests and lead our fellows to inquire of us as to the source of our optimism, the cause for our service motivation, and the reason for our devoted living._